W5 (TV program)

-W5 is a Canadian news magazine television program produced by CTV News.
-The program is broadcast Saturday nights at 7 p.m. on the CTV Television Network, with repeat broadcasts at later times on CTV as well as co-owned channels CTV 2, CTV News Channel, and Investigation Discovery.
-The program also airs in a radio simulcast on CFRB (1010) in Toronto.
+W5 is a Canadian news magazine television program that was produced by CTV News.
+The program was broadcast on CTV, with repeat broadcasts on CTV 2, CTV News Channel, and Investigation Discovery.
+The program also aired in a radio simulcast on CFRB in Toronto.

 The title refers to the Five Ws of journalism: Who, What, Where, When and Why?
-It is the longest-running news magazine/documentary program in North America and the most-watched program of its type in Canada.
+It was the longest-running news magazine/documentary program in North America and the most-watched program of its type in Canada.

+In February 2024, Bell Media announced that W5 would conclude as a regular television series after 58 seasons, due to cutbacks at the company; in September 2024, CTV News would relaunch the brand as an investigative journalism unit, which will present long-form stories on the CTV National News and other CTV News platforms, and produce occasional documentary specials for CTV under the branding W5: Avery Haines Investigates.

 History

-W5 is the longest-running current affairs/newsmagazine program in North America and the third longest-running Canadian television program.

 It was launched as W5 on September 11, 1966, just after the demise of CBC Television's This Hour Has Seven Days, at a time when the CTV network was on the brink of bankruptcy.
 The program's magazine format is considered an inspiration for a number of similar programs, including the American program 60 Minutes which premiered two years later.

 The program's first executive producer and host was Peter Reilly.
-He quit only a few weeks into the first season of W5, in a dispute with John Bassett, who owned the CTV network's biggest station, CFTO-TV in Toronto.
+He quit only a few weeks into the first season of W5, in a dispute with John W. H. Bassett, who owned the CTV network's biggest station, CFTO-TV in Toronto.
 Reilly went on to become the first host of the CBC's later current affairs offering, The Fifth Estate.
 Peter Rehak was executive producer through the 1980s and 1990s.